astonishingwolf/Gaussian-Manipulation/README.md

 ## Installation

 This installation guide is based on the DMesh repository (https://github.com/SonSang/dmesh).
-This guide is written for Ubuntu/Linux environment.
 Please ensure you have Python 3.9 and recommend using Anaconda to manage the environment.

 ### Prerequisites